Karg: Notable Kargs

 In The Tombs of Atuan, Ged ventures into this labyrinth while searching for half of a long-lost magical artifact.
 He is trapped by the Karg priestess Tenar, who had been trained from childhood to serve The Nameless Ones.
 Ged shows her that although The Nameless Ones are real, they are malevolent.
 Ged persuades Tenar to escape with him to Earthsea.

 Tenar plays a major role in later novels.
 She adopts a badly injured abandoned child in Tehanu, and advises King Lebannen in The Other Wind.

 Aside from the Master Patterner mentioned above, the only other Karg of note is Seserakh in The Other Wind, a princess sent without consultation to marry the initially unwilling Lebannen.

 The Kargad Lands - geography

 The Kargad Lands consist of four large islands in north-eastern Earthsea, to the northeast of Havnor.
-Though they lie outside of the Archipelago itself, they do not belong to either the East nor the North Reach.
+Though they lie outside of the Archipelago itself, they do not belong to either the East or the North Reach.